Batteries FAQ - All Battery Types

 The date appearing on Procell battery packaging is the expiration date, which represents the shelf-life.
 The manufacture date does not appear on Procell batteries, but can be deduced from the expiration date based on the following guidance:

-Procell AA, AAA, C and D batteries have a reliable performance up to 10 years in storage.
+Procell AA, AAA have a reliable performance up to 12 years in storage, C and D batteries have a reliable performance up to 10 years in storage.
 Procell 9V batteries last up to 5 years.

 Environmental